 Safeguarded benefits are special valuable features attached to a pension which guarantees its holder benefits which may be better than what they could receive on the open market.
 Examples of safeguarded benefits include guaranteed annuity rates.

-If the value of your safeguarded benefit pension is over £30,000, the government requires that you to seek independent financial advice before converting or transferring your pension.
+If the value of your safeguarded benefit pension is over £30,000, the government requires that you to seek regulated financial advice before converting or transferring your pension.
 This is to ensure that you understand these special valuable features and therefore can make an informed decision on how to proceed.

 What is a guaranteed annuity rate and what are the options you can attach to an annuity?

 Some pension policies have a special arrangement known as a guaranteed annuity rate (GAR).
 It is likely to provide you with a better deal than would currently be available in the annuity market if you were to buy one today, and is therefore a valuable benefit.
-You should check whether the terms of your GAR are suitable for your circumstances, and if your fund value is over £30,000 you will need to take independent financial advice before your provider will allow you to convert or transfer your pension.
+You should check whether the terms of your GAR are suitable for your circumstances, and if your fund value is over £30,000 you will need to take regulated financial advice before your provider will allow you to convert or transfer your pension.

 What different types of annuity are there?